Technoash/SpeedDB/README.md

 # SpeedDB
-INFO2120 (semester 2 2017) assignment built with Angular, PostgreSQL, Node.js, Bootstrap.
+INFO 1903 (semester 1 2017) assignment built with Angular, PostgreSQL, Node.js, Bootstrap.
 A database query tool.

 Allows its users to do complex queries on a government speed camera dataset from a web interface.
 The dataset was originally in CSV format